 After the trial concluded, Zumhofe asked to go to the restroom.
 Once he was out of sight of court officers, he attempted to flee.
 A 25-year sentence must have looked like a lifetime in prison to the aging wrestler.
 But he didn’t get far.
 He was tackled by bailiffs and immediately dragged back before a judge, where he was charged with escape from custody.

 Dave Meltzer of the Wrestling Observer (subscription required) says Kandiyohi County prosecutor Jennifer Fischer was disgusted by the defendant.

 “Fischer was appalled at the story, noting that one of the worst aspects of it was that so many people in the wrestling community were aware of it and did nothing for more than a decade …” Meltzer wrote.
 “During the period, he regularly brought his daughter on the road with him, and she was part of the shows.
 Fischer noted that she was astounded that so many people within wrestling could see what was happening, and nobody ever came forward to say anything.
 His daughter said she was afraid to say anything for fear of reprisals from those in wrestling.”

 The worst thing is that Fischer was completely correct.
 The 2014 conviction wasn’t Zumhofe’s first.

 In 1986, while holding the AWA world light heavyweight title, Zumhofe was arrested and charged with sexual misconduct involving a female minor in Texas.
 He was eventually convicted of fourth-degree sexual conduct with a minor and served 36 months in prison.
-Once he got out, however, he returned to the AWA, even reclaiming the light heavyweight title during a match televised on ESPN.
+However, once he got out, he returned to the AWA, even reclaiming the light heavyweight title during a match televised on ESPN.